sts10/sts10.github.io/_posts/2023-01-11-playing-with-binary-fuse-filters.markdown

 From [the xorf crate docs](https://docs.rs/xorf/latest/xorf/), I found [this relevant example](https://docs.rs/xorf/latest/xorf/struct.BinaryFuse32.html).
 For testing purposes, I adapted it to use the first 10.4 million lines of the [HIBP password file](https://haveibeenpwned.com/Passwords).

-One catch I encountered is that the way xorf set up its binary fuse filter, it only excepts elements of 64-bit unsigned integers (`u64` in Rust speak).
+One catch I encountered is that the way xorf set up its binary fuse filter, it only accepts elements of 64-bit unsigned integers (`u64` in Rust speak).
 This is an issue since each password digest from HIBP is given in the form of a SHA-1 digest, which is by definition 120 bits.

 So I wrote a function that takes the first 16 characters of a SHA-1 hash digest and converts that into a `u64`:
 ```rust